nutgaard/build-your-own-react/README.md

 are not empty.
 We've taken the liberty of implementing a skeleton for you of empty functions that are to be implemented.

-To stay true to the virtual-DOM mindset you will find `VCompositeNode.js` and `VDomNode.js` in the `react-dom` directory. `VDomNode.js` is a "virtual" DOM-node, while the `VCompositeNode` represents a "virtual" react-component node.
+To stay true to the virtual-DOM mindset you will find `VCompositeNode.ts` and `VDomNode.ts` in the `react-dom` directory. `VDomNode.ts` is a "virtual" DOM-node, while the `VCompositeNode` represents a "virtual" react-component node.
 Everything that can be represented in the DOM, such as a `number`, `string`, `div`, `a`, `p` etc. should be a `VDomNode`.
 Everything else, and by that we mean stateful- or stateless-components should be a `VCompositeNode`.